 Engagement Makeup - How It’s Different From Bridal and Party Makeup

-Party makeup is basic with the usual makeup routine of primer, foundation, contouring, eye makeup and a lip shade.
+Party makeup is basic with the usual makeup routine of primer, foundation, contouring, eye makeup and lip shade.
 It doesn’t require any special kind of products or tools to apply.
 Wedding guests usually go for party makeup.

-Bridal makeup is extensive with different techniques like HD, airbrush and mineral, being used to get the right kind of makeup.
+Bridal makeup is extensive with different techniques like HD, airbrush and mineral, is used to get the right kind of makeup.
 It requires special products and tools to apply.
 The makeup is heavier than party or engagement makeup to have a long-lasting effect since you’ll be sitting through your wedding for a long time.